 Take a gander at the Fully Jarvis Bamboo Standing Desk, too.
 Thanks to multiple customization options, eco-friendly build materials, and sturdy construction, this electric powerhouse is one solid investment, and it's easy on the eyes.
 The Flexispot Kana Bamboo Standing Desk is also fantastic, offering great safety features, a gorgeous beige desktop, and reliable lift mechanics.

 The WFH Creators Standup Desk takes customization to another level — or several levels, depending on how you configure it.
-This unique standing desk is like a giant jigsaw puzzle of productivity for your home office or dorm room.
+This unique standing desk allows you to shape a standing workstation to your exact needs.

 The best standing desks you can buy today